Vietnam shows proactive, responsible chairmanship of ASEAN: opinions - VietNamNet

-By successfully organising the teleconferenced 36th ASEAN Summit amid complex developments of COVID-19, Vietnam has once again affirmed its proactive and responsible chairmanship of ASEAN in 2020,
+By successfully organising the teleconferenced 36th ASEAN Summit amid the complexities of COVID-19, Vietnam has once again affirmed its proactive and responsible chairmanship of ASEAN in 2020,

 which is also the common assessment shared by many foreign leaders and experts.

-Prime Minister Nguyen Xuan Phuc, who is also Chair of ASEAN 2020, delivers his opening speech at the 36th ASEAN Summit (Photo: VNA)
+Prime Minister Nguyen Xuan Phuc delivers a speech opening the 36th ASEAN Summit in Hanoi on June 26.

 With statements adopted, including the “ASEAN Leaders’ Vision Statement on A Cohesive and Responsive ASEAN: Rising Above Challenges and Sustaining Growth” and the “ASEAN Declaration on Human Resources Development for the Changing World of Work”, the 36th ASEAN Summit and related meetings wrapped up successfully on June 26 as the 10 member countries showed the unanimity to coordinate with one another to effective cope with the COVID-19 pandemic and promote socio-economic recovery in the region.